pokusew/ros-setup/nvidia-jetson-tx2/SETUP.md

 # Setup notes for NVIDIA Jetson TX2 with ROS 2

-_Note: These are currently rather my personal notes on setting up a NVIDIA Jetson TX2 from scratch._
+_Note: These are currently rather my personal notes on setting up an NVIDIA Jetson TX2 from scratch._

 ## Setup